rahulbansal16/rahulbansal16.github.io/_posts/2023-05-02-introducing-lanyon.md

     There should be high bias for action.
 I am firm believer that you can not brainstorm for the best idea or decision.
 It requires work to make each decision right.

 - **Growth Mindset**
     Learn from your mistake and grow.
+The ideal people would be obsessed about improving things.
+If they discover a better way.
+They will adopt the better way.

 - **Disagree and Commit**
     You can't agree on everything, but you can commit to thing and let it take it's course.

+- **Meaningul work** Don't just do things to optimise the profits.
+Do things to improve others life.

 ### Activites and Interest
 * Vipassana Meditation 🧘